northox/2sshfp/README.md

 Supports rsa, dsa, **ecdsa and ed25519** ciphers and sha1/sha256 hash algorithms.

 ## Requirements
-openssl, sed and awk commands
+openssl, sed, tr and awk shell commands - basic stuff

 ## SSHFP records?
 SSHFP are basically host ssh key fingerprints stored in DNS records.
 If you can trust DNS